 AI development and AutoML.
 Systems with AI components come with unique challenges for the engineering process and individual developers.
-Debugging in particular is challenging due to errors hiding in data rather than code [14, 28] and the sheer amount of effort involved and the impossibility of manual evaluation due to the potentially millions of parameters to inspect [3, 13, 16].
-To reduce this burden of manually exploring ML models, automated machine learning (AutoML) tools such as auto-sklearn [9] and AutoKeras [17] use Bayesian optimizers to automatically construct ML pipelines and their hyperparameters.
-We position our work among engineering tools that expand the capabilities of AutoML rather than improve the search or optimization performance.
-One such tool is Lale [5], which is a library of Python interfaces around ML operators designed to provide a consistent method of specifying pipelines for AutoML.
+Debugging in particular is challenging due to errors hiding in data rather than code [17, 31] and the sheer amount of effort involved in manual evaluation due to the potentially millions of parameters to inspect [3, 16, 19].
+To reduce this burden of manually exploring ML models, automated machine learning (AutoML) tools such as auto-sklearn [11] and AutoKeras [20] use Bayesian optimizers to automatically construct ML pipelines and their hyperparameters.
+We position our work among tools that expand the capabilities of AutoML rather than improve the search or optimization performance.
+One such tool is Lale [5, 6], which is a library of Python interfaces around ML operators designed to provide a consistent method of specifying pipelines for AutoML.
 Maro takes advantage of Lale's ability to precisely specify the search space for the pipeline's operators and hyperparameters.
-Another such tool is AMS [8], which automatically "strengthens" weak pipeline specifications for AutoML by providing alternative operators and suggested hyperparameter spaces to search via learning over an existing corpus of AI software.
+Another such tool is AMS [9], which automatically "strengthens" weak pipeline specifications for AutoML by providing alternative operators and suggested hyperparameter spaces to search via learning over an existing corpus of AI software.

 Data and AI debugging tools.
-We position our work among other tools that assist developers in debugging and troubleshooting data-centric and AI software.
-Data-centric tools such as Panda [15] and PerfDebug [26] use data provenance to aid in debugging data-centric pipelines and postmortem performance issues respectively.
-BigSift [10] automatically generates a minimum set of inputs that reproduce a test failure when given an Apache Spark program, test oracle, and input dataset.
-Dagger [24] is an end-to-end system for debugging data-centric errors in pipelines where users manually instrument their Python code for later logging and querying.
-AI debugging tools such as LEMON [29] and Haq et al. [12] automatically generate test suites for deep learning frameworks and KP-DNNs respectively.
-Nushi et al. [22] describe a human-in-the-loop methodology for troubleshooting AI systems which uses crowd-sourcing to simulate potential fixes to components.
-DialTest [19] is a tool for automatically detecting faults in RNN-driven dialogue systems using transformations guided by Gini impurity.
-Though not AI-related, our tool is also related to constraint-based automated program repair tools such as SemFix [21].
+We position our work among other tools that assist in debugging and troubleshooting data-centric and AI software.
+Data-centric tools such as Panda [18] and PerfDebug [29] use data provenance to aid in debugging data-centric pipelines and post-mortem performance issues respectively.
+BigSift [12] automatically generates a minimum set of inputs that reproduce a test failure when given an Apache Spark program, test oracle, and input dataset.
+Dagger [27] is an end-to-end system for debugging data-centric errors in pipelines where users manually instrument their Python code for later logging and querying.
+AI debugging tools such as LEMON [32] and Haq et al. [15] automatically generate test suites for deep learning frameworks and KP-DNNs respectively.
+Nushi et al. [25] describe a human-in-the-loop methodology for troubleshooting AI systems which uses crowd-sourcing to simulate potential fixes to components.
+DialTest [22] is a tool for automatically detecting faults in RNN-driven dialogue systems using transformations guided by Gini impurity.
+Habib et al. use JSON subschema checks to find bugs in ML pipelines [14].
+Though not AI-related, our tool is also related to constraint-based automated program repair tools such as SemFix [24].

-The tool closest to our work is BugDoc [20], which automatically infers root causes of failures in ML pipelines based on previous executions.
+The tool closest to our work is BugDoc [23], which automatically infers root causes of failures in ML pipelines based on previous executions.
 This is similar in concept to Maro's localizer component.
 BugDoc does not attempt to remediate nor further explain root causes unlike Maro.
-To our knowledge, Maro is the first tool to implement automated remediation and natural-language and visual constraint explanation components in the context of debugging ML pipelines.
+To our knowledge, Maro is the first tool to implement automated remediation and natural language and visual constraint explanation components in the context of debugging ML pipelines.
 Our tool's localizer component also differs from BugDoc in that it is designed for planned pipelines that work with AutoML and is also more expressive.
 Debugging support for such pipelines is more complex than normal ML pipelines in that each pipeline is a search space where operators and parameters may vary.
 To our knowledge, Maro is the first tool of its kind to express complex constraints between hyperparameters, operators, and other constraints.
-This is reflected in the evaluation in Section 4.2 where baselines based on BugDoc algorithms are unable to identify root causes whereas Maro is able to.
+This is reflected in the evaluation in Section 4.2 where baselines based on BugDoc algorithms are unable to identify root causes in most cases whereas Maro is able to.
 The aforementioned section details the differences between BugDoc and Maro's localizer component as they relate to our empirical evaluation.